 Dogs and bikes are prohibited.
 For the safety of all of our runners…and for the dogs, NO DOGS or bikes will be allowed on the race course.

-There is no age limit for younger or older runners; however, due to time restraints, the 5k course is recommended for runners/walkers that are 10 years or older.
-But we created a 2k route for those with smaller legs…or those who are older but can not walk at least a three-mile per hour pace.
+There is no age restriction for younger or older runners; however, due to time restraints, the 5k course is recommended for runners/walkers that are 10 years or older.
+We created a 2k route for those with smaller legs…or those who are older but can not walk at least a three-mile per hour pace.

-Included with the Rainbow Run registration, participants will receive custom white Rainbow Run race shirts, a small bag of powdered color, race bib with number, and a virtual goody bag emailed to them with special offers from our sponsors.
+Included with the Rainbow Run registration, participants will receive custom white Rainbow Run race shirts and race bib with number.

-You may pick up your event packet ahead of time, or the day of the event.
-For those who want to get their t-shirt ahead of time, you may pick them up on Friday, May 30th at the Ferndale Area Chamber office at 407 E Nine Mile, Ferndale from 9 am to 7 pm.
-If you want to pick up your packet the morning of the race, please plan to arrive at least one hour before the start of the run so we can be sure to start on time.
+You may pick up your event packet ahead of time or the day of the event.
+For those who want to get their t-shirt ahead of time, packet pick up location and times coming soon!
+If you want to pick up your packet the morning of the race, please plan to arrive at least one hour before the start of the run to ensure an accurate start time.

 You are welcome to wear your own shirt during the run instead of your official Rainbow Run shirt, but keep in mind that it will get color on it that will not all wash out.
 We just ask that you wear a white t-shirt.
 We want the only color to be the color that is thrown.

 The tossing of the color does not hurt in any way.
 The paint is a very fine corn starch powder that will simply be scooped out of a large bucket and tossed…we don't use paint guns or anything that could bruise.

 The color does mostly wash out after the event, but some of it can stain.
 As with anything, the sooner you wash it the better.
 We suggest wearing items that you wouldn't mind getting the color on.